• Skip to primary navigation

 On a related note, my friend Jamie Carlson kept a few snappers in tubs full of water to purge them and said everything from fur, twigs, and rocks came out of their system in the process (link at the bottom of the page).

-My eggs though, were mild, and pleasant tasting, but there’s one big thing involved with turtle (and I can only assume other reptilian eggs as well) that I didn’t expect.
+My eggs though, were mild, and pleasant tasting, but there's one big thing involved with turtle (and I can only assume other reptilian eggs as well) that I didn't expect, and something that will turn most people off from eating them.

 Jiggy whites